Xilinx/inference-server/docs/terminology.rst

 They are optimized for size and used to deploy the server locally, on Kubernetes or on KServe.
 By default, as deployment images start, they start the server executable automatically with the default arguments.
 You can override these values by setting your own when you start a container from this image.
-The published images for the AMD Inference Server on `Docker Hub <InferenceServerDockerHub>`_ are deployment images.
+The published images for the AMD Inference Server on `Docker Hub <LinkInferenceServerDockerHub>`_ are deployment images.

 Types of users
 --------------

 Different *users* of the AMD Inference Server have different needs.
-There are three groups of users for the inference server: *clients*, *administrators* and *developers*, each with increasing levels of responsibility.
+There are three overlapping sets of users for the inference server: *clients*, *administrators* and *developers*.
 Where appropriate, the documentation will note the intended audience of the content.

 Clients
 ^^^^^^^

+Clients interact with the server using its APIs to send it inference requests.
+The server also provides additional methods to check its status or that of the running models that clients can use.
-Clients make inference requests to the server but they are not responsible for starting or managing the server.
+Clients can talk to the server over any of the protocols that the server exposes for communication such as HTTP/REST or gRPC.
-For clients, the server is already running somewhere and is accessible over a network.
-As such, clients must be given an address at which to reach the server as well as endpoints to send requests to.
-They use the AMD Inference Server's client libraries to write programs to send inference requests to this server.
+Using the server's C++ API, clients can write custom applications that use the server backend directly.
+The easiest way for clients to communicate to the server is using one of the provided client libraries but they can also use the supported protocols directly.

 Administrators
 ^^^^^^^^^^^^^^